skylerxx/academicpages/_pages/cv.md

   WBS Organisation and Work Group. *Oct 2023*

 * **Leveraging social capital in an inclusive organisation**
-Warwick Professional Networks at The Shard, London. *Septermber 2022*
+Warwick MBA Professional Networks at The Shard, London. *Septermber 2022*

 * **Modelling the discontinuous change with growth model**
   Warwick Doctoral College. *August 2021*